SaraKhirfan/FinalAssignmentCandidateInsight/README.md

 **After (2.1% hallucination rate):**
 ```

-CRITICAL RULES:
+ANTI-HALLUCINATION RULES - CRITICAL:
-1. ONLY extract information explicitly stated in the document
+1. ONLY extract information that is EXPLICITLY stated in the resume text
-2. DO NOT infer, assume, or generate plausible information
+2. If a field is not mentioned, leave it empty or use empty array []
-3. If a field is missing, respond with 'Not mentioned'
+3. DO NOT infer, assume, or generate information not present
-4. Use confidence score 0-20 for any uncertain extraction
+4. DO NOT add generic skills that aren't mentioned

-Now extract skills from this resume: {resume_text}
+5. If uncertain about a field, include a confidence score (0-100)

 ```

 ### **Chain-of-Thought Reasoning**